2024 Review of Takumi Tei at Epcot: One of Disney’s Best Restaurants!

 How to Make Reservations at Takumi Tei?

-Reservations are not hard to get, but I’m pretty sure that as the word spreads more about this dining location, they may become much more difficult in the future.
+Reservations are not hard to get in advance, but I’m pretty sure that as the word spreads more about this dining location, they may become much more difficult in the future.

 I do recommend booking as soon as possible if you are celebrating a special occasion on your next Disney vacation.